Highlighted Projects >

 autonomy laws in early 2001 is likely, at least in the short term, to

-isolation, rather than within an integrated framework, and in some
+in isolation, rather than within an integrated framework, and in

-the transport planning data base which is neither comprehensive nor
+to the transport planning data base which is neither

-consistent, and at times leads to ad-hoc planning and decision-making,
+comprehensive nor consistent, and at times leads to ad-hoc

 Location